AmadIrfan/flutter-Bytewise-fellowship/README.md

 #### Week 01

-introduction about Bytewise fellowship
+* introduction about Bytewise fellowship

-Introduction about fellowship students
+* Introduction about fellowship students

-planning how the fellowship continue
+* planning how the fellowship continue

 #### Week 02

-State management in flutter (Using Provider)
+* State management in flutter (Using Provider)

-Rest Api in flutter
+* Rest Api in flutter

 #### Week 03

-Flutter firebase
+- Flutter firebase

-Realtime database
+- Realtime database

-Firebase fire store
+- Firebase fire store

+####Week 04

+- Animation